We'll email you the contents of your shopping cart, so you can easily continue where you left off on your next visit.

 Most drones are controlled through devices such as your mobile phone, but there are intelligent drones that have a gesture function, enabling you to control them simply by moving your hands.
 These drones take off from your palm, then respond to your hand gestures while in flight.
 It takes some practice to master this!

 There’s a free app to make it easy for you to see where you can and can’t fly your drone.
-The ‘Can I Fly There’ app is available on Android and iOS, and is invaluable in helping you identify no-drone zones.
+The ‘OpenSky’ app is available on Android and iOS, and is invaluable in helping you identify no-drone zones.
+In addition, there are three new approved apps being added to the CASA website.
+For the latest CASA-verified drone safety apps to find out where they can and can’t fly visit: Drone Safety Apps .